arifkhaan/arifkhaan.github.io/aboutme.md

 <body>
 <ul style='text-align: justify; width:100%;'>
   <li> </li>
-  <li>Our paper title "Aerial-terrestrial networks with multi-antenna transmissions: How many UAVs need to be deployed?" has been accepted for publication in IEEE transactions on vehicular technology.</li>
+  <li>Our paper title <a href="">"Aerial-terrestrial networks with multi-antenna transmissions: How many UAVs need to be deployed?"</a> has been accepted for publication in IEEE transactions on vehicular technology.</li>
-  <li>(Aug 2023) Our paper title "RS-DeepNet: A Machine Learning Aided RSSI Fingerprinting for Precise Indoor Localization" got outstanding paper award in international conference on martime and IT convergence held in Jeju island South Korea.</li>
+  <li>(Aug 2023) Our paper title <a href="">"RS-DeepNet: A Machine Learning Aided RSSI Fingerprinting for Precise Indoor Localization"</a> got outstanding paper award in international conference on martime and IT convergence held in Jeju island South Korea.</li>
 </ul>
 </body>
 </html>